controlorigins/documents/website/assets/markdown/SourceCode/SourceCodeManagement.md

    - Easily track changes: SCM systems like Git allow developers to track changes made to the codebase over time.
 This helps in understanding who made what changes and when.
    - Rollback to previous versions: SCM enables you to revert to previous versions of your code in case of bugs or issues, providing a safety net for your projects.

-1. **Collaboration:**

-   - Parallel Development: Multiple developers can work on different features or bug fixes simultaneously without interfering with each other's work.
-SCM helps merge these changes seamlessly.
-   - Code Review: SCM tools often support code review processes, making it easier for small teams to collaborate on code improvements.

 1. **Backup and Recovery:**

    - Data Protection: SCM systems serve as a backup for your codebase.
 In case of data loss or system failures, you can recover your code from the repository.
    - Disaster Recovery: SCM repositories can be hosted on remote servers, providing disaster recovery capabilities for your code.

-1. **Code Quality:**

-   - Code Consistency: SCM encourages best practices in code development.
-You can enforce coding standards, code reviews, and quality checks before code is merged into the main branch.
-   - Continuous Integration: Integrating SCM with CI/CD pipelines can automate testing and deployment, ensuring code quality with each change.

 1. **Traceability:**